spiceai/docs/spiceaidocs/docs/features/embeddings/index.md

      1. `List[FixedSizeList[Int32, 2]]`, where each element is a pair of integers `[start, end]` representing the start and end indices of the chunk in the underlying text column.
 This offset column maps each chunk in the embeddings back to the corresponding segment in the underlying text column.
      - _For instance, `[[0, 100], [101, 200]]` indicates two chunks covering indices 0–100 and 101–200, respectively._

-By following these guidelines, you can ensure that your dataset with pre-existing embeddings is fully compatible with embedding functionalities provided by Spice.
+Following these guidelines ensures that the dataset with pre-existing embeddings is fully compatible with embedding functionalities provided by Spice.

 ## Advanced Configuration
 ### Chunking